pacbard/clsipy/README.md

 #New

++Now this repo is related to a major project, [go to the homepage!](http://anze-.github.io/clsipy/)

-A new php+jquery package has been developed at https://github.com/Anze-/PLATECH.
++A new php+jquery package has been developed at https://github.com/Anze-/PLATECH.
 We suggest to check it out!
 It permits it embed latech code just using a <latex> html tag!
 It also caches pictures on your server to get much shorter page loading times!

-Now a parameter to control the picture density is allowed, it goes from 6 to 3000 where the default value is 600 and is assigned this way:
++Now a parameter to control the picture density is allowed, it goes from 6 to 3000 where the default value is 600 and is assigned this way:

 ~~~~~~~~~~~~~~~~
 <img src="you_domain/display?reqid=a_pic_name&latex=your_latex_code&density=600">
 ~~~~~~~~~~~~~~~~

-To get a small latex code compiled as a .png picture just embed a new picture with:
++To get a small latex code compiled as a .png picture just embed a new picture with:
 ~~~~~~~~~~~~~~~~
 <img src="you_domain/display?reqid=a_pic_name&latex=your_latex_code">
 ~~~~~~~~~~~~~~~~